top of page

 6. CAN THE PRICE OF THE RIDE BE NEGOCIATED ?

-With small taxis, there is no need to negotiate if the meter is used .
+With petit taxis, there’s no need to negotiate as long as the meter is used.

-For large taxis or for specific trips (such as in the city center), it is common to negotiate the price before getting in.
+However, for grand taxis or specific trips (such as to the city center), it’s common to agree on the price before getting in.

 7. ARE TAXIS AVAILABLE AT ALL HOURS ?